For comprehensive details of the career break scheme, refer Chapter Seven of circular 54/2019, published 1 September 2019.

-A member’s choice of a particular option should be arranged with Cornmarket in advance of going on career break.
-An alternative is to allow cover under the SPS to lapse entirely which will entail a member applying in full as a new applicant for SPS on resumption.
+A member’s choice of the options above should be indicated to Cornmarket in advance of going on career break.
+An alternative is to allow cover under the SPS to lapse entirely which will entail a member applying in full as a new applicant for SPS upon their return to service.

 In order to retain full or partial SPS cover while on career break, it is essential to be a member of the INTO during each year of your break.

 The annual rate payable by career break members is €30 per school year.